 This historic site was home to the Biltmore Forest School, which was founded in 1898 by Dr. Carl Schenck, chief forester for George Vanderbilt’s Biltmore Estate.
 This was the first forestry school in the United States.
 You can walk the grounds and explore the original and restored buildings of the school.

 The Cradle of Forestry is an educational, fun, and beautiful place to go on an adventure.
-The site has many different things to do and see, that will educate you on nature, history, and culture related to the mountain forests.
-If you are a photographer, the area has numerous photo opportunities.
-For families, it's a great way to let the kids run and explore and even learn something.
+The site has many things to do and see that will educate you on nature, history, and culture related to the mountain forests.

-The Cradle of Forestry is open from April through early November.
-Opening day in April is a big event, that we highly recommend attending.
+Opening day for 2024 is on April 13th and is a big event that we highly recommend attending.

-Admission cost is $6.00 for ages 13 and up, $3.00 for ages 4-12, and free for ages 3 and under
+Admission (as of March 2024) is $6.00 for ages 13 and up, $3.00 for ages 5-12, and free for ages 4 and under

 7+ Things to do at the Cradle of Forestry